drelor-online/cannacoin-reddit-tipbot/README.md

-`send all GBB3O7N2VJNRWMGXLZ37BP4SWFE456QCBPOYMT3M6TE6QHIZRMIYWPQB`
+`send all G...`

-*Note that the address you are sending to must have a trustline with Ananos address on Stellar (GAB4YW6ZBV73IFQDSVYGKOXTLWX67LUDXRAXHUW2U5EXIFCMAWYHEHL7) and you cannot send from an exchange wallet.*
+*Note that the address you are sending to must have a trustline with the Poopstar address on Stellar (GBDJHODFOQHSBZ4B3PTLMDBXTSIQWD6V6RZT5YNOFW5P44LTH6P4QEAL) and you cannot send from an exchange wallet.*